arviz-devs/arviz-plots/References.md

 # References

-This is a list of references for the methods implemented in ArviZ-plots.
+This is a list of references for the methods implemented in ArviZ (including base/stats/plots).
-The references are organized by diagnostic.
+The references are organized by diagnosis.
 The format is the one used for docstrings.
-We could have references in bibtex format, and use https://sphinxcontrib-bibtex.readthedocs.io/en/latest/ to include them in the docstring of each function and in a single webpage.
+We could have references in BibTeX format, and use https://sphinxcontrib-bibtex.readthedocs.io/en/latest/ to include them in the docstring of each function and in a single webpage.
 See https://github.com/arviz-devs/arviz-stats/issues/56